jear/nvidia-gpu-operator-sles15-sp3-driver/README.md

 ```
 # Phase 6: Upgrade

+First be sure you have pushed the version of the driver corresponding
+So go back to Phase 1 and :
+export DRIVER_VERSION=510.47.03
+docker build -t driver:${DRIVER_VERSION}-sles15.3 --build-arg DRIVER_VERSION=${DRIVER_VERSION} .

 It’s expected that during “helm upgrade”, helm doesn’t update the CRD to latest version automatically.
 Here are the steps to upgrade using helm:
 - [nvidia GPU Operator Upgrade](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#upgrade)